ijdutse/naija-nlp/CONTRIBUTING.md

    ```

  ### 2. **Datasets**
-   - Add datasets to the appropriate markdown file in the 'datasets/' folder.
-See example:
+   - Add datasets to the appropriate markdown file in the 'datasets/' folder (see example).
    - Example:

    ```